 Spring Moon began producing its signature X.O. sauce in 1986, when the restaurant first opened its doors.
 Comprising of chillies, dried scallops, dried shrimps and spices, Spring Moon’s popular and highly sought after X.O. sauce is set apart by its unique preparation methods and the proportion of ingredients used, and is freshly made by hand using a closely guarded secret recipe.

 Best Seat In The HouseREAD MORE

 Spring Moon’s Chef’s Table offers diners a truly up close and personal experience.
-Designed for up to six guests, this exclusive table is designed with a window looking into the restaurant’s kitchen for a front-row view of the action and features an eight-course menu tailor made by Spring Moon’s award-winning Chef Frankie Tang.
+Designed for up to six guests, this exclusive table is designed with a window looking into the restaurant’s kitchen for a front-row view of the action and features an eight-course menu tailor made by Spring Moon’s Chef.

 Dedicated To TeaREAD MORE

 With a dedicated tea counter featuring over 25 selected Chinese teas, Spring Moon's selection adds to its traditional Cantonese culinary experience with expert tea pairing by the restaurants highly trained tea masters.
 The tea counter also features The Peninsula's collection of over 200 miniature Chinese clay teapots, including designs based on Chinese legends and inspired by elements of nature.

 The large collection of porcelain on display throughout the restaurant consists of reproductions of Chinese items (Ming and Qing Dynasties) and 18th Century French Royal Family and Portuguese armorial pieces, together with Chinese export porcelain from the 18th, 19th and 20th Centuries.